 |If your baby has pain or fever and/or is feeling miserable as a result of the pain and fever, Pamol® may help him or her to feel better.
 Use our handy Dose Calculator tool or refer to the dosing chart or the product label to work out the correct dose for your baby.

 Pamol® is recommended for babies over three months old.
 Your doctor can advise you when it is okay to give Pamol® to your baby.

 |Often, children can tell you they are sore or hurting, but cannot express how much.
 Using the face pain scale below can help you to understand how much they are hurting, from no pain, to a lot of pain.

 Pamol® may help to relieve your child’s pain.
-Use our handy Little Helper tool to work out the correct dose for your child.
+Use our handy Dose Calculator to work out the correct dose for your child.